cchandre/pyhamsys/README.md

 # pyHamSys
-pyHamSys is a Python package for scientific computations involving Hamiltonian systems
+pyHamSys is a Python package for scientific computing involving Hamiltonian systems

 ## Symplectic Integrators
 pyHamSys includes a class SymplecticIntegrator containing the following integrators: